UjemnyGH/AwesomeV2/README.md

 ### To fix:
 	> AABB Collisions inside Renderer class doesn`t work properly
 	> Adding new objects in batch adds weird things
-	> Rotation of batched object
+	> Normalization of rotation of batched object